 As a firm believer in the importance of giving back to her community, Killa-Jewel’s Sunday Scratch Sessions (in conjunction with DJ Manzo) has become a mainstay of the local Montreal turntablist scene.
 Almost 2 years strong, this monthly event has brought DJs of all skill-levels together by providing them with a platform for an exchange of ideas and musicality, and a place to promote the elevation of their craft.

 Whether it’s party-rocking for hyped-up crowds or collaborating with other highly respected artists in the industry, Killa-Jewel has made it her mission to propel turntablism and turntablist production into fresh, uncharted territory.
-It’s no wonder people respect her as one of the baddest female pioneers in the game.
-Her ability to break past boundaries and push her own limits as an artist have helped pave the way for others, and she has no intention of ever slowing down.
+It’s no wonder people respect her as one of the baddest pioneers in the game.
+Her ability to break past boundaries and push her own limits as an artist have helped pave the way for others, and she has no intention of slowing down.